Thank you for considering leaving a bequest to Tuberous Sclerosis Australia in your will.

 Bequests for specified purposes

-For bequests for a defined purpose such as support for research, or for use within a specific region, wording similar to the following is appropriate: ‘I bequeath to Tuberous Sclerosis Australia Inc (Incorporation no. Y07116-42)… (fill in amount of money, percentage or residue of estate, details of property or shares).
-My bequest is to be used to support research into Tuberous Sclerosis.
+For bequests for a defined purpose such as support for research or another activity wording similar to the following is appropriate: ‘I bequeath to Tuberous Sclerosis Australia Inc (Incorporation no. Y07116-42)… (fill in amount of money, percentage or residue of estate, details of property or shares).
+My bequest is to be used to support (research into Tuberous Sclerosis or other activity).
 I declare that the receipt of the treasurer, secretary or public officer of the Tuberous Sclerosis Australia Inc is an absolute discharge to my executors’

 Let us know, because we would like to thank you